Create A Use Case Diagram

 (When I order coffee, sometimes I order sugar and milk if I feel like it.
 This is an example of extending)

-• Suppose that both the Employee and Repairman can run a cleanup program on the coffee machine.
-Then they share the same behavior.
-In a use case, you can place this in a separate use case with an extended relationship.
+• Suppose the Employee and Repairman can run a cleanup program on the coffee machine.
+Then, they share the same behavior.
+In a use case you can place this in a separate use case with an extended relationship.
 We are going to do that now.

 • Give the shape the title: Person.